The very faint X-ray transient Swift J174610-290018 at the Galactic center: X-ray observations

 \subsection{Swift}

-We use \swift\ data of the GC monitoring campaign \citep{Degenaar2015} for creating the light curves of the 2024 and 2025 outbursts.
-To this end, we used obsIDs 00096991167--00097302020 performed between 2024-02-09 and 2024-04-21, and obsIDs 00097302236--00097302245 performed between 2025-04-02 and 2025-04-11.
-All observations were taken in Photon Counting (PC) mode and exposure times ranged from 0.70 to 1.21 ks.
+We used \swift\ data of the GC monitoring campaign \citep{Degenaar2015} to create the light curves of the 2024 and 2025 outbursts.
+To this end, we used obsIDs 00096991167--00097302020 performed between 9 February and 21 April 2024, and obsIDs 00097302236--00097302245 performed between 2 and 11 April 2025.
+All observations were taken in photon counting mode and exposure times ranged from 0.70 to 1.21 ks.
 The raw \swift\ data were processed with the \textsc{xrtpipeline} using standard quality cuts and event grades 0–12.
 Light curves were created by extracting source events with \textsc{XSelect} using a 18-arcsecond circular region centered on the source position.

 The outburst of the source is detected in five observations of the GC taken in the Spring of 2024 by \xmm\ \citep{Jansen2001}.
-We reprocessed the raw data using the standard pipelines in the {\it Scientific Analysis System} of \xmm\ (SAS 21.0), using the last release of the current calibration files (CCF) as of April 2024.
+We reprocessed the raw data using the standard pipelines in the Scientific Analysis System of \xmm\ (SAS 21.0), using the last release of the current calibration files as of April 2024.
 Given the higher effective area of EPIC-pn \citep{Struder2001} compared to the MOS \citep{Turner2001}, we used only the first camera in our analysis.
 We filtered the event list for high particle background by creating light curves of the entire CCD, in the 10--12 keV band, with a 100 s time bin.
-We then defined Good-Time-Intervals (GTI) as the periods in which the count rate is below 0.4 cts s$^{-1}$.
+We then defined good time intervals as the periods in which the count rate is below 0.4 cts s$^{-1}$.

 The spectra and light curves are extracted on a circular region of radius 12 arcsec.
 Background, unless otherwise specified, is accumulated in a nearby (RA, Dec= 17h46m03.43s, -29$^\circ$00'28.6'') circular region of 50 arcsec radius, where no point sources are evident.
 Spectra are collected from the filtered events list, with events selected using the SAS \texttt{evselect} task with the expression \texttt{"(FLAG==0) \&\& (PATTERN<=4)"}.
 Light curves, instead, are computed from the event list, after the barycentric correction has been applied, not filtered for high particle background, to exploit the largest exposure available, using the SAS tool \texttt{evselect}.
 The expression in this case is \texttt{"\#XMMEA\_EP \&\& (PATTERN<=4)"}.
 Light curves are corrected for vignetting, and background subtracted with the task \texttt{epiclccorr}.